spiiph/atlasgce-modules/autofs/README.md

 ## Contents

-The `autofs` module does the following:
+The *autofs* module does the following:

-* Installs the Autofs package (if supported)
+* Installs the Autofs package
 * Adds Autofs mounts to `/etc/auto.master`
 * Starts the Autofs service